 Once the ID is scanned and cleared, a name tag is printed and guests must wear it throughout their stay in the building.
 The name tag will include a picture of the guest as well as name, time, date, and destination within the building.
 If the visitor is red-flagged, Raptor notifies the district immediately.
 Any violations will be handled discreetly in accordance with school district policy.

 When the person’s visit is over, he or she scans the barcode on the printed pass into the system.
-And that’s it.

-“Our new system is part of a long-term plan to increase the safety and security of everyone in our buildings,” said Superintendent Dr. Adam Fineske.
+“Our system is part of a long-term plan to increase the safety and security of everyone in our buildings,” said Superintendent Dr. Adam Fineske.
 “These additional enhancements have included new doors, new exterior keys, and a unified key-fob entry system.”